Tips for Managing Your Diabetes and Avoiding Complications

 to your dentist for examinations and cleanings.
 Learn more about diabetes and your

-gums at Cornerstones4Care.com.
+teeth and gums at Cornerstones4Care.com.

 Diabetes and sleep—getting a good night's rest